Dutch Research Council

 The Dutch Research Council (NWO, Dutch: Nederlandse Organisatie voor Wetenschappelijk Onderzoek) is the national research council of the Netherlands.
-NWO funds thousands of top researchers at universities and institutes and steers the course of Dutch science by means of subsidies and research programmes.
-NWO promotes quality and innovation in science.
-NWO is an independent administrative body under the auspices of the Dutch Ministry of Education, Culture and Science.
+NWO funds scientific research at Dutch universities and research institutes through grants and research programs.
+NWO is an independent administrative body (zelfstandig bestuursorgaan) operating under the responsibility of the Dutch Ministry of Education, Culture and Science.

-NWO directs its approximate budget of 1 billion euros towards Dutch universities and institutes, often on a project basis.
-Also, NWO has its own research institutes and facilitates international cooperation.
-The president of NWO since April 2021 is Marcel Levi.
+NWO distributes its approximate annual budget of approximately 1.3 billion euros for scientific research and research infrastructure.
+In addition, NWO manages several research institutes and supports international scientific cooperation.
+Since April 2021, the president of NWO has been Marcel Levi.
 Former NWO presidents include Stan Gielen, Peter Nijkamp and Jos Engelen.

-NWO is also known for the annual Spinoza and Stevin Prizes.
+NWO also awards the annual Spinoza and Stevin Prizes, two of the highest scientific distinctions in The Netherlands.

 History

 The council was established in 1950 as Nederlandse Organisatie voor Zuiver-Wetenschappelijk Onderzoek (ZWO).
 This organisation did not focus on applied research; the research organization TNO was established for that purpose.
 In 1988 ZWO was renamed as NWO and was given the broader mission.
 Like its predecessor, NWO is a public institution; its tasks and responsibilities are established in the NWO Act.

 On 1 January 2018 the former FOM institutes AMOLF, ARCNL, DIFFER and Nikhef and the over 200 university workgroups from the former FOM projects merged with the other NWO institutes (NWO-I): ASTRON, CWI, NIOZ, NSCR and SRON.

 NWO signed the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities in May 2005.